Ground Orange Chicken (1 Pan!)

 Ground Orange Chicken is made in one pan and only takes 20 minutes using a Panda Express copycat sauce.
 So much healthier than the original!

-Ground Orange Chicken was born in my head one evening about a month ago when we were preparing Korean Ground Beef as we have for years.
+Ground Orange Chicken was born in my head one evening when I was preparing Korean Ground Beef as I have for years.
 I had a package of ground chicken and I was about to suggest making Korean Ground Chicken when I thought, “ooooorrrrrrrrrrrrr….” and a whole new world of ideas came flooding into my head.
-In the last month we’ve made them in four different flavors (which are all coming soon).
+I’ve made it in lots of different flavors now!

 Ground Orange Chicken is made in one pan and only takes 20 minutes using a Panda Express copycat sauce.
 So much healthier than the original!